 Administrator, the Bonds Trustee, the Security Trustee, the Agents or on their behalf in connection with the Issuer, the Asset-Owning Companies, the Sponsor, the Fund Investments or the issue and offering of the Bonds.
 Each of the Lead Managers, the Underwriters, the co-manager, the Sub-Placement Agents, the Manager, the Fund Administrator, the Transaction Administrator, the Bonds Trustee, the Security Trustee and the Agents accordingly disclaim all and any liability whether arising in tort or contract or otherwise which it might otherwise have in respect of this document or any such statement.
-None of this document or any other financial statements or information supplied in connection with the offering of the Bonds is intended to provide the basis of any credit or other evaluation and should not be considered as a recommendation by the Issuer, the Asset-Owning Companies, the Sponsor, the Lead Managers, the Underwriters, the co-manager, the Sub-Placement Agents, the Manager, the Fund Administrator, the Transaction Administrator, the Bonds Trustee, the Security Trustee or the Agents that any recipient of this document or any other person should purchase the Bonds.
-Each potential purchaser of Bonds should determine for itself the relevance of the information contained in this document, and its purchase of Bonds should be based upon such investigation as it deems necessary.
+None of this document or any other financial statements or information supplied in connection with the offering of the Bonds is intended to provide the basis of any credit or other evaluation and should not be considered as a recommendation by the Issuer, the Sub-Placement Agents, the Manager, the Fund Administrator, the Transaction Administrator, the Sub-Placement Agents, the Manager, the Fund Managers, the Underwriters, the co-manager, the Sub-Placement Agents, the Manager, the Fund Managers, the Underwriters, the co-manager, the Sub-Placement Agents, the Manager, the Fund Managers, the Underwriters, the co-manager, the Sub-Placement Agents, the Manager, the Fund Administrator, the Transaction Administrator, the Bonds Trustee, the Security Trustee or the Agents that any recipient of this document or any other person should purchase the Bonds.
+Each potential purchase of Bonds should determine for itself the relevance of the information contained in this document, and its purchase of Bonds should be based upon such investigation as it deems necessary.